![]() |

 At Punta Sur, a family of curious

-Argentinian tourists quickly gathered around David as he manoeuvred the UAV for
+Argentinian tourists quickly gathered around David as he maneuvered the UAV for

 better images.

-David said even with the new advanced cameras measuring distance from
+David said even with the advanced cameras, measuring distance from

 used the UAV to try to locate a pod of dolphins that cavort along the eastern